godoc-lint/godoc-lint/README.md

 Ensures all exported and/or (optionally) unexported symbols have godocs.
 By default, symbols declared in test files, together with any unexported symbols are ignored.
 To include test files or unexported symbols the `require-doc/skip-tests` or `require-doc/ignore-unexported` options should be set to `false`.
 Although it is a rare scenario but one may want to ignore exported symbols, for which the `require-doc/ignore-exported` should be set to `true`.

+### `start-with-name`

+Checks godocs start with the corresponding symbol name.
+By default it allows English articles (i.e., *a*, *an*, and *the*) at the beginning of godocs.
+The `start-with-name/pattern` option can be used to customize the starting pattern.
+If the `state-with-name/pattern` is set to empty, then all godocs have to start with the symbol names.

 ## Disabling rules

 `godoc-lint` supports inline directives to temporarily skip enforcing given set of rules.
 The directive must be formatted as: